Joshua-FTDS/Joshua-FTDS/README.md

 ## 👀 About me 👀
 🌟 Currently looking for job opportunities. <br>
-💫 Currently strengthening my knowledge in advanced SQL, deep learning, machine learning, and large language models (LLMs).
+💫 Currently strengthening my knowledge in advanced SQL, deep learning, machine learning, and large language models (LLMs). <br>
-😎 Open to collaborating on projects.
+😎 Open to collaborating on projects. <br>
-♜ Fun fact: I'm addicted to chess!
+♜ Fun fact: I'm addicted to chess! <br>

 ## 📫 Get in Touch with Me 📫